thinklikeacto/mathematics-for-data-science/README.md

-# Linear Algebra Roadmap for Machine Learning
+# Linear Algebra Roadmap for Data Science

 This roadmap offers a comprehensive guide to the fundamental and advanced topics in Linear Algebra essential for Machine Learning (ML).
 It is designed to help learners and practitioners navigate through the key concepts and operations relevant to ML algorithms and data structures.